88-degrees/Book-of-Changes/appendix03s1.md

 (The divining-plant having been produced, the sages) set it apart and laid down the method of its employment,--what we call the laws (of divination).
 The advantage arising from it in external and internal matters, so that the people all use it, stamps it with a character which we call spirit-like.

 7o.
-Therefore in (the system of) the Yî there is the Grand Terminus, which produced the two elementary Forms.
+Therefore in (the system of) the [**Yì**](https://en.wikipedia.org/wiki/I_Ching) there is the Grand Terminus, which produced the two elementary Forms.
 Those two Forms produced the Four emblematic Symbols, which again produced the eight Trigrams.

 71. The eight trigrams served to determine the good and evil (issues of events), and from this determination was produced the (successful prosecution of the) great business (of life).